cryptolake/cryptolake.github.io/content/_index.md

 # This My Blog

 ## About me:
-Hey there! , My name is Dhia and i'm an aspiring Data Scientist and a forever student, in a journey of self learning assisted through Holberton School and edx.
+Hey there! , My name is Dhia and i'm an aspiring Software Engineer/ML Engineer and a forever student, in a journey of self learning assisted through Holberton School, edx and coursera.

 ## Contacts:
 - Email: [dhiadah@gmail.com](https://mailto:dhiadah@gmail.com)